foqc/gatsby-plugin-dev-community/README.md

 {
   resolve: "gatsby-plugin-dev-community",
   options: {
-    username: 'userDevCommunity',  // This is your username on Dev.to
+    username: 'userDevCommunity',  //[Required] This is your username on Dev.to
-    perPage: '50', // Page size (the number of items to return per page 1 ...
+    perPage: '50', //[Optional] Page size (the number of items to return per page 1 ...
 1000).
 By default is 30
-    page: '1' //Pagination page.
+    page: '1', //[Optional] Pagination page.
 By default is 1
+    batchSize: '3', //[Optional] To prevent 429 [Too Many Requests] errors from the server, we limit the number of requests sent in each batch.
+By default is 3
+    sleepTime: '3000', // [Optional] To prevent 429 [Too Many Requests] errors from the server, we wait for a specified number of milliseconds after each batch request.
+The default is 3000 milliseconds.
   }
 }
 ```